Long Island Native Plant Initiative

 OVERVIEW OF DUTIES:

-The LIISMA Coordinator is the primary individual within the organization responsible for fulfilling LIISMA’s mission and providing the support and leadership in invasive species programming and management for Long Island and Staten Island.
-The position requires related duties of business administration, outreach, education, management, and volunteer coordination, as well as building and maintaining relationships in the professional invasive species community.
-Key relationships include coordinators with NYS’s Partnerships for Regional Invasive Species Management (PRISM) and partners in the NYS invasive species program including NYS Department of Environmental Conservation Invasive Species Coordination Unit, iMap Invasives, NY Invasive Species Clearinghouse, Cornell Invasive Species Research Institute, NYS Invasive Species Research Institute, NY Invasive Species Council, and NY Invasive Species Advisory Committee.
-The Program Coordinator supervises the LIISMA Educator Coordinator and seasonal interns.
+The LIISMA Coordinator is the primary individual within the organization responsible for carrying out the day-to-day operations required to fulfill LIISMA’s mission.
+The LIISMA Coordinator provides the leadership and technical support in the development, management, and advancement of invasive species programming and planning for Long Island and Staten Island.
+The position requires related duties of business administration, outreach, education, management, and volunteer coordination; as well as building and maintaining relationships in the professional invasive species community.
+Key relationships include coordinators with NYS’s Partnerships for Regional Invasive Species Management (PRISM) and partners in the NYS invasive species program; including NYS Department of Environmental Conservation Invasive Species Coordination Unit, iMap Invasives, NY Invasive Species Clearinghouse, Cornell Invasive Species Research Institute, NYS Invasive Species Research Institute, NY Invasive Species Council, and NY Invasive Species Advisory Committee.
+The Candidate will be responsible for keeping informed of new invasive species prevention, education, monitoring, and management techniques to enhance skills and maintain/grow professional credentials.
 The position is directly supervised by the LINPI Executive Director and the Board of Directors.

 This position requires sufficient invasive species, conservation and natural resource management work experience in order to perform the following functions: